 GraveGobbler Avatar still made by Ceika!

 I've got a neat blog about RPG gamer movies.
-It's called Diceroller Flicks and can be seen at the link below and I need feedback.
+It's called Diceroller Flicks and it's back after a several month long dry spell!

 The Post-Human future, where humanity has wiped itself out or otherwise died off, and monkeys/cockroaches/wallabies/whatever have developed sentience and taken over the planet.
 AKA the Planet of the Apes future.